 In 1994, the American Christian organization Focus on the Family began promoting Clergy Appreciation Month as a national month of observance.
 In highlighting Clergy Appreciation Month, Focus on the Family sought to encourage the faithful to outwardly show their appreciation for religious leaders on a national level.

-From Clergy Appreciation Month grew the idea of emphasizing one specific day to nationally pay tribute to our clergy.
+From Pastor Appreciation Month grew the idea of emphasizing one specific day to nationally pay tribute to our clergy.
 This day became known as Pastor Appreciation Day.
 Also referred to as Clergy Appreciation Day, this day of showing national gratitude for clergy members is celebrated on the second Sunday in October.
+In 2022, Pastor Appreciation Day will be Sunday, October 9th.

 Why It’s Important to Celebrate Pastors and Clergy Members